PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 being able to assume good faith.

-Rather, I think that developers resistant to platform-compliant config files have concerns; some of which I feel were valid, some which were basically noise;
+Rather, I think that developers resistant to platform-compliant config files have concerns; some of which I feel are valid, some which are basically noise;
 and that despite the eagerness of the community for a fix, and the attempts of multiple members to implement ones, nobody was able to propose a solution that truly addressed those concerns.